aldendirks/amf_metabarcoding/README.md

-# Effects of N Treatment on AMF Community Composition in WI Switchgrass Cropping Systems
+# Arbuscular mycorrhizal fungi composition in soils of switchgrass harvested for bioenergy under alternate nitrogen management

-Detailed below is the reproducible workflow for the data analysis performed in (to be published).
-Note: all the commands below should be executed from the project root directory.
+Detailed below is the reproducible workflow for the data analysis performed in Dirks & Jackson (2020).
+All the commands should be executed from the project root directory.

 ## 1: Import GitHub Project